NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Ability to be grabbed terminates when the guard frames end
     - Ending adjusted
 - 4A
-    - DEF window starts frame 11 and ends frame 25 (animation ends frame 38)
+    - DEF from frames 11-35, animation ends frame 49
     - Doesn't slide backwards when guarding
 - Act4A is unblockable
 - 8B